quantophile/blog/mathsummaries/content/post/c++_refresher-part-2.md

 ### `rvalue` references.

 A reference is a name that you can use an alias for something else.
 All references that we encountered thus far were `lvalue` references.
-Normally, an `lvalue` reference is an alias for another variable; it is called an `lvalue` refefence because it normally refers to a persistent storage location in which you can store data, so it can appear on the left of an assignment operator.
+Normally, an `lvalue` reference is an alias for another variable; it is called an `lvalue` reference because it normally refers to a persistent storage location in which you can store data, so it can appear on the left of an assignment operator.
 We say normally because C++ does allow reference-to-`const` `lvalue` references - so variables of the type `const T&` to be bound to temporary `rvalue`s.

 An `rvalue` reference can be an alias for a variable, just like an `lvalue` reference, but it differs from an `lvalue` reference in that it refer the outcome of an `rvalue` expression, even though this value is generally transient.
 Being bound to an `rvalue` reference extends the lifetime of such a transient value.
 Its memory will not be discarded as long as the `rvalue` reference is in scope.